vendu/vaaja/usr/games/mjolnir/MJOLNIR.md

-lockpick	| l		| thieves are naturally best at using these laser		| L		| laser gun mace		| m		| may be Mjolnir mainframe	| 8		| computer systems for running punchcards pipe		| 7		| pipe
+lockpick	| l		| thieves are naturally best at using these laser		| L		| laser gun mace		| m		| may be Mjolnir
+#mainframe	| M		| computer systems for running punchcards
+pipe		| 7		| pipe
 pistol		| p		| pistol
 sword		| s		| sword
-terminal	| T		| terminal connected to mainframe well		| w		| well (water, may be cursed/poisonous) cross		| x		| cross; may be Holy Cross altar		| X		| altar; sacrifice dead creatures on it
+terminal	| t		| terminal connected to mainframe well		| w		| well (water, may be cursed/poisonous) cross		| x		| cross; may be Holy Cross altar		| X		| altar; sacrifice dead creatures on it